World's earliest evidence of wine-making found in Georgia

 The Neolithic period began around 15,200 BC in parts of the Middle East and ended between 4,500 and 2,000 BC.

-During this era, people began farming, domesticating animals, making polished stone tools, crafts and weaving, researchers said.
+During this era, the latter part of which coincided with the Stone Age, people were beginning to farm, domesticate animals, make polished stone tools, crafts and weaving, researchers said.

 "Pottery, which was ideal for processing, serving and storing fermented beverages, was invented in this period together with many advances in art, technology and cuisine," said Batiuk.